 In step 4, I mention creating a custom WordPress Migration checklist to assist with your migration.
-Double check your checklist to ensure you have completed all the necessary steps.
+Double check your list to ensure you have completed all the necessary steps.
 Go through your website and check for errors.

 Uh-oh, Huston we have a problem – White screen of death strikes

 Out of the seven websites I migrated in the last few days, one website site had a corrupt theme stopping me from going into the CMS back end.
 I ended up with the dreaded white page of death.
 None of the pages or blog posts worked.

 Using phpMyAdmin I removed the offending theme from the database and replaced the option with a standard theme name such as twentyfourteen.
 This then gave me access to the backend and the motivation to redesign the website.
 All the rest of the WordPress websites migrated smoothly.

 If you strike a problem while migrating, get some sleep, contact your hosting support and wake up with a fresh perspective.
 Use the tips I’ve put together above to help make your WordPress migration, a stress free and enjoyable experience.